-Lake Turkana Wind Power (LTWP) is now able to produce 100% of its expected energy generation capacity of 310 MW , as all 365 turbines have been erected and the substation completed.
+Lake Turkana Wind Power (LTWP) is now able to produce power, as all 365 turbines have been erected and the substation completed.

 All works were completed by June 2017, as per the original construction timeline.

 The firm aims to have an annual generation capacity of 1.6 billion kilowatt hours (kWh), with a set tariff rate of KES 8.6 per kWh as per the 20-year long deal struck between the wind farm and the government, meaning that LTWP will help reduce the cost of electricity to Kenyan consumers.